annabham/check-redirects/README.md

 RewriteRule ^(.*)$ https://%{HTTP_HOST}%{REQUEST_URI} [L,R=301]
 </IfModule>
 ```
-But if you want to redirect to www and https, then here's an example on how to do that:
+If you want to be tidy with redirecting to www and https, then here's an example on how to do that as well.

 ```
 RewriteCond %{HTTP_HOST} ^github\.com$